ualiberik/Samruk_ASSC2025/SamrukASSC2025.md

 mp0 = dL / (r * ve)
 mp0 = dL / (r * Isp * g0) = (1/2 * m * r^2 * dw) / (r * Isp * g0) — mass of propellant needed for one desaturation.
 mp = ((1/2 * m * r^2 * dw) / (r * Isp * g0)) * 12 / 365 * 1.2 — mass of propellant per day (assume that there are 12 desaturations per year, 1.2 for reserve)
+mp =
 ### Magnetic suspensions
 To avoid mechanical contact and increase the service life of the station, the rotor will be stabilized by active magnetic bearing (AMB).
 Supports with electromagnets will be placed on the central hub.
 Controller takes data about the location of the ring and applies certain current to the matching electromagnets to stabilize it.
 In case of failure of AMB, spare mechanical bearing will be used.
 ### Transport system
+Central hub doesnʼt rotate, while living modules and rotor do.
+Thatʼs why station needs special system to transfer humans and cargo between them — transport rings.
+Transport rings work like "elevator".
+Transport rings rotate the same way as the rotors and living modules.
+At first, transport ring synchronizes with rotation of point A.
+Then, it docks to point A through tunnel, humans and cargo move to the ring.
+Then, it undocks and changes its rotation speed to synchronize with rotation of point B.
+Then, it docks to point B in the same way.
+Finally, it undocks and synchronizes with rotation of point A and process repeats.
 ### Communication and power transmission
 Central hub and rotor donʼt contact, thatʼs why, living modules will be powered by inductive wireless transmission, through magnetic coils. n = n0 * ​(r0 / r​​)^3, where